bmidgley/flamebot/README.md

 You need to run a coffeescript compiler if you're going to edit the code: coffee -bcw --output . src/

-I presented this in a talk: https://plus.google.com/events/cv4v1h4g1edp0j9abht62ma2bfg
+I presented an early version in a talk: https://plus.google.com/events/cv4v1h4g1edp0j9abht62ma2bfg

 Add: